scrtlabs/secret.js/README.md

 1. MetaMask supports mobile!
 2. MetaMask supports Ledger.
 3. You might want to pass `encryptionSeed` to `SecretNetworkClient.create()` to use the same encryption key for the user across sessions.
-This value should be a true random 32 byte number that is stored securly in your app, such that only the user can decrypt it.
+This value should be a true random 32 byte number that is stored securely in your app, such that only the user can decrypt it.
 This can also be a `sha256(user_password)` but might impair UX.
 4. See Keplr's [`getOfflineSignerOnlyAmino()`](#windowkeplrgetofflinesigneronlyamino) for list of unsupported transactions.

 <img src="./media/metamask-signing-example.jpg" width="55%" style="border-radius: 10px;" />